10 Habits of Highly Effective Communicators

 9. They Demonstrate Empathy

-Empathy - the ability to identify and own another's feelings - sits in the middle of communication because it is the ability to understand and navigate authentic relationships with people.
+Empathy - the recognized feelings of others and owning them - is at the center of communication, as ability to recognize and deepen relationships with people.
 Empathetic communicators will develop stronger, more salient relationships because they enhanced the connections to and with others.

 You can demonstrate empathy by: